 - Analyse the legal principles governing liability of occupiers of premises

 - Explain the law of nuisance and the rule in Rylands v Fletcher

 - Analyse the elements of a claim in defamation and the extent to which the defences to defamation promote free speech

-- A developed capacity for effective legal analysis and argument
+- Develop capacity for effective legal analysis and argument

 - Enhanced reasoning skills in relation to moderately complex legal questions and problems

-- The ability to evaluate and critique standard legal materials and arguments
+- Evaluate and critique standard legal materials and arguments

-- The ability to conduct moderately complex research exercises and use research evidence.
+- Conduct moderately complex research exercises and use research evidence.

 3hr 15 mins unseen examination